Common assault explained

 If you are involved in a situation related to common assault, the following steps may help:

-1. Document what happened, including the date, time, location, and people involved
+1. matters people often record, including the date, time, location, and people involved

-2. Identify any witnesses who saw the incident
+2. any witnesses who saw the incident that people often consider

-3. Preserve any evidence, such as photographs, messages, or recordings
+3. evidence people often retain, such as photographs, messages, or recordings

-4. Understand whether you have been charged or are under investigation
+4. whether a person has been charged or is under investigation is something people often clarify

-6. Assess whether self-defence or other circumstances are relevant to your situation
+6. whether self-defence or other circumstances are relevant is something people often consider

-7. Seek clarity on your rights and obligations
+7. clarity on rights and obligations is something people often seek

 How LawConnect can help